jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 To upload files, a fast way to get started is to use IPFS Companion for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ipfs-companion/) or [Chrome](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch).

 ![](/images/color_consensus/ipfs_companion_embedded.png)

+To directly connect to IPFS, it is recommended to install the [CLI](https://ipfs.io/docs/install/).
+The directory contains an install.sh file, after which you run the commands `ipfs init` and `ipfs daemon` in your favorite command line.
+If you only use the web extension, links will default to the default gateway.

 If you add a sound file to IPFS using the plugin, it'll spit out a long hash starting with Qm..